Subsurface Sewage Disposal Systems

 Soil testing for new construction and repairs must be scheduled with the environmental division staff in advance.
 Please note that soil testing will not be performed when there is snow cover or unfavorable weather conditions.

-Download Application Request for Soil Testing Observation (Excel Document)
+Download Application Request for Soil Testing Observation (PDF Document)